Number of annual grants: 1

 7. We fund the following types of projects:

-8. The project is already part of the agency’s overall strategic plan and will be ready for implementation in the calendar year following the grant award in November.
+8. The project is already part of the agency’s overall strategy and will be ready for implementation in the calendar year following the grant award in November.
 We generally do not provide lead grants, particularly for projects requiring substantial funding.
 For multi-year projects, we would expect to see concrete results within the first year of the grant.

 9. The agency is an acknowledged leader in its field of children’s services.